CLASSES

 the beginning of each class.
 Then the students have the rest of the time to

 work on their own paintings.
-I help each student individually so I can respond
+During this time, I help each student individually

-to the needs on his or her own level.
-At the end of class we do a critique of
+responding to the needs on his or her own level.
+At the end of class we do a

-the day's work.
-I only teach basics which means the essential elements of
+critique of the day's work.
+I teach the essential principles of painting.
+These

-painting.
-These elements can be studied and perfected for years.
+essential elements can be studied and deepened for years.

-Each week I offer either a still life set up or a landscape slide.
-Sometimes the
+Each week I offer either a still life set-up or a landscape.
+We view the

-landscapes are done from an HD-TV.
-I try to provide more than one choice
+landscapes on a HD-TV.
+I try to provide more than one choice each week.

-each week.
 Students are also invited to bring their own set-ups or photos.
+Usually we

-Usually we begin a new painting each week, unless the student has a photo
+begin a new painting each week, unless the student has a photo or set-up of

-or set up of their own.
-My theory is getting things right from the start is the
+their own.
+My theory is getting things right from the start is the most important

-most important phase of the painting.
-Students often try to finish them on their
+phase of the painting.
+Students often try to finish them on their own at home.

-own at home.
 The classes are about three hours in length.
-Classes are
+Classes are ongoing so

-ongoing so students my start at any time.
-Acceptance of new students
+students my start at any time.
+Acceptance of new students depends on

 Grab your paints and brushes and join us for a journey of artistic growth.